Accredited Mental Health Courses: MHFA, TWM & PHS

 Navigating the Duty to Inquire and the Duty to Accommodate

-One of the most complex legal hurdles for Canadian managers is the Duty to Inquire.
+One of the most complex hurdles for managers is the Duty to Inquire.
 Legal precedent establishes that an employer cannot simply wait for an employee to formally disclose a struggle.
 If a worker exhibits a noticeable drop in performance, erratic attendance, or significant changes in workplace behaviour, the organization has a legal obligation to gently inquire if a health or mental health challenge is playing a role before jumping to disciplinary action.

 Fulfilling Your Legal Triad with MHFA